sinedied/minui-scraper/README.md

 - `<rompath>`: This is the path to the directory containing your ROMs.
 - `[options]`: Replace this with the command-line arguments to be passed to the scraper.

-### Docker
+### Running with Docker

 Using the Docker image is the easiest way to run the scraper without needing to install Node.js or Ollama.

+Firstly you will need to have Docker installed on your system.
+You can download and install Docker from the [official website](https://www.docker.com/).

-Build the Docker image by running the following command:
+Once this is done build the Docker image by running the following command in the project directory:

 ```bash
 docker build -t mini-scraper .